 Another important part of our work is for those precious ones to know they belong to us and they belong to God.
 Those bandana-covered children, all children, need to know they are loved and connected to something bigger than themselves.

 This need for connection is laid bare as our country’s heartbreaking mental health crisis has been brought to the fore.
 We mourn the suicides of two famous, “successful,” well-loved people-Kate Spade and Anthony Bourdain.
 We lament the publication of the tragic statistic that our national suicide rate has increased by 30% since 1999.

 There is no demographic that is spared the disturbing upward trend in incidence of anxiety and depression.
 Many, if not all of us are touched by this gut-wrenching issue.
-Some turn to weed (visit https://buymyweedonline.ca/vaping/ to see the kind of products that are available) to help them dispel the dark cloud that forms in their mind, which can be highly effective but it is also important to face the root cause of these feelings.
+Some turn to marijuana (visit https://buymyweedonline.ca/vaping/ to see the kind of products that are available) to help them dispel the dark cloud that forms in their mind.
+Obviously this doesn’t appeal to all, but there has been a number of studies that prove marijuana can help to alleviate depression symptoms.
+This is in part due to the CBD in marijuana, which is why other people choose to try CBD oil.
+This can be highly effective, but it is also important to face the root cause of these feelings.